matan23/MTJSocketStore/README.md

 # Intro
 SocketStore goal is to provide a template (and later on a  framework) architecture for networked application, it is a facade object that provides APIs for CRUD as well as a connected DataSource which is synced with the cloud. **The example app is a real time chat powered by websockets**.
 The facade object rely on several dependencies that can be injected to it.
-For now I have included concrete implementations of the clients that use https://layer.com. see #Architecture
+For now I have included concrete implementations of the clients that talks to https://layer.com servers.
+See #Architecture for design of the store.

 ## Work In Progress, TODOs:
 - **Reachability**, /!\ current store crashes (yes.) and do not work when connection is down /!\